Find Affordable College Courses

 Best Middle Atlantic Region Schools for Affordable Quality for an Associate in Audiovisual Communications

 Our 2023 rankings named Borough of Manhattan Community College the best value school in the Middle Atlantic Region for audiovisual communications students working on their associate degree.
-Located in the city of New York, BMCC is a public college with a large student population.
+Located in the city of New York, BMCC is a public school with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at BMCC are $8,050 a year.
 On average, audiovisual graduates from BMCC take out $9,663 in student loans while working on their Associate Degree.